jphaugla/datastaxStreamsetsDocker/README.md

 but skip the remaining steps.
 Since we are using the card number as part of our primary key, we don't want to mask the card number.

-For step 4, add the Cassandra Destination and connect it to the Jython Evaluator.
+4. Add the Cassandra Destination and connect it to the Jython Evaluator.
 It should look like this:

 ![Streamsets Pipeline](README.photos/StreamsetsCassandraPipeline.png)